odubno/instagram-analyzer/README.md

 CLIENT_ID = os.environ['client_id']
 ```

-Now, when you start up your app, you can run `source env.sh` in the terminal to add the `client_id` variable to the environment.
+> For environ to work make sure to run `source env.sh` in the terminal to add the `client_id` variable to the environment.

 ### Instagram Analyze Script

-Here we're pulling in the back-end logic that we worked on in the [first](https://github.com/odubno/instagram_analyzer/blob/master/IPython_Notebook_Files/01_instagram_analyze_json_DataFrame.ipynb) and the [second](https://github.com/odubno/instagram_analyzer/blob/master/IPython_Notebook_Files/02_instagram_analyze_Data_Cleaning.ipynb) IPython Notebook.
+Here we're pulling in the back-end logic from IPython Notebook [first](https://github.com/odubno/instagram_analyzer/blob/master/IPython_Notebook_Files/01_instagram_analyze_json_DataFrame.ipynb) and the [second](https://github.com/odubno/instagram_analyzer/blob/master/IPython_Notebook_Files/02_instagram_analyze_Data_Cleaning.ipynb) IPython Notebook.

-The script below uses the Instagram client_id to pull in the 30 most recent Instagram posts into a Pandas DataFrame and cleans up the columns and rows to display it back in a DataFrame.
+The script below uses the Instagram client_id to pull in the 30 most recent Instagram posts into a Pandas DataFrame and clean the columns and rows up to display our data.

-Follow the comments in the script for an indepth understanding.
+Follow the comments in the script for a better understanding.

 Install the necessary modules: